 Pack well, and as much as possible, only the essential things you need.
-Unless you want to pay for overweight charges on your luggage and hand carried bags, stick to the airline’s stated allowances for travelers.
+Unless you want to pay for overweight charges on your luggage and hand-carried bags, stick to the airline’s stated allowances for travellers.
 Make sure you already have accommodation booked once you arrive in Australia, even if it’s temporary.
 Remember to keep hold of all your valuables all the time including your money and credit and debit cards, passport, CoE, education credentials, ID cards, etc.

 You will also do well to know the lay of the land before your flight.
 Read up on the state or city where you will be heading.
 Get some info about the local transportation system and cost of living so that you know what to prepare for before leaving your home country.

 4. Know your responsibilities and rights as an international student